cakephp/docs/en/development/errors.rst

 .. php:exception:: MissingViewException

+    The chosen view class could not be found.

+.. php:exception:: MissingTemplateException

-    The chosen view file could not be found.
+    The chosen template file could not be found.

 .. php:exception:: MissingLayoutException